Home

 Be careful, though.
 With all the wonderful food the South has to offer, you just might hurt yourself!

 Remember those words from Margaret Mitchell's celebrated Gone With the Wind?
 No, not the 'Frankly, my dear . . . ' line!
-I'm referring to that moment where Scarlett O'Hara resolutely proclaims, "As God is my witness, I'll never be hungry again."
-Here in the South, we all typically have a knack for making sure we don't go hungry, and a multitude of fine restaurants, ranging from unpretentious, hole in the wall mom and pop cafes to trendy, upscale establishments with trained chefs at the helm, provide a smorgasbord of southern fare from which the famished (and, yes, even the unenlightened!) can enjoy a memorable feast.
+I'm referring to that moment when Scarlett O'Hara resolutely proclaims, "As God is my witness, I'll never be hungry again."
+Here in the South, we all typically have a knack for making sure we don't go hungry, and a multitude of excellent restaurants, ranging from unpretentious, hole-in-the-wall cafés to trendy, upscale establishments with trained chefs at the helm, provide a smorgasbord of southern fare from which the famished (and, yes, even the unenlightened!) can enjoy a memorable feast.

 This series of articles showcases recipes from some of the South's most distinguished and popular restaurants, allowing readers of Southern Edition to experience great cuisine from across the region in their own homes.